tna76874/hdhweg-ubuntu/README.md

 $ sudo apt install cubic
 ```

 Once loaded the original Ubuntu image into Cubic, you will be logged into a root console.
-Proceed with the installation process if the ansible playbook.
+Proceed with the installation process of the ansible playbook and further customize the image to your needs.
 When finnished, you create a boot-installation-stick with your custom image.